Bogdan-Florian/uk-counties-house-price-analysis/README.md

 This repository contains a university data science project aimed at analyzing house prices based on multiple quantitative factors and subsequently creating a recommendation system.
 The dataset includes variables such as house prices, crime rates, broadband speeds, build types, and others.

+## Project Report

+For a more detailed explanation and breakdown of the project, please refer to the [project report](https://github.com/Bogdan-Florian/uk-counties-house-price-analysis/blob/master/report.pdf).

 ## Project Structure

 The project is structured into several parts, as described below: